datagrok/dialogue/README.md

 # Messaging

 There are several annoyances with the state of electronic communication today.
 The more I think about how to implement solutions, the more it seems like one must replace the whole Internet to fix them.
-Of course this is a fool's errand, and yet surely things must be able to be incrementally improved.
+Of course this is a fool's errand, but surely things must be able to be incrementally improved.
 This repository will collect all my half-baked ideas, and stabs at implementations, within this problem space.

 ## Problems